 If you pay a little more, you can do this remotely from the safety of your handlebars.
 We do agree that this is a preferable option, especially when you have to concentrate on the trail.

 The fork includes the motion control damping tech to help you keep you at the right point each step of the way.

-The solo air spring built in means that you have precise control over the addition or removal of air.
+The solo air spring built-in means that you have precise control over adding or removing air.
 This, in turn, gives you as much control as you could possibly want.

 This offers you a great deal in the performance stakes, and the price is not bad at all.